Search by category, archive or keyword

-The liver, however, is considered to be the most important organ according to some experts, including well-known medical personality Dr. Oz.
-It is not surprising the liver ranks so high in importance among medical professionals, given its detoxifying, infection-fighting, energy-storing and digestive abilities.
+The liver, however, is considered the most important organ according to some experts, including well-known medical personality Dr. Oz.
+It is not surprising that the liver ranks so high in importance among medical professionals, given its detoxifying, infection-fighting, energy-storing, and digestive abilities.

-The hard-working liver labors tirelessly in the right upper quadrant of our abdomen, and given its low-key nature (no throbbing, pulsing or breathy sounds), it’s easily forgotten.
-In fact, the liver rarely even causes pain in the absence of a serious condition.
+The hard-working liver labors tirelessly in the right upper quadrant of our abdomen, and given its low-key nature (no throbbing, pulsing, or breathy sounds), it’s easily forgotten.
+In fact, the liver rarely causes pain in the absence of a serious condition.
 Knowing the earliest signs and symptoms of liver disease is imperative in seeking timely medical treatment and intervention.